How to Make Fluffy Slime with Glue, Shaving Cream, and Cornstarch

-Making fluffy slime with shaving cream is a great way to get kids interested in science.
+Making fluffy slime with glue and shaving cream is a great way to get kids interested in science.
 Plus, it’s super easy to make at home!

 Mix up these three ingredients and some food coloring of your choice, and start playing with fluffy slime.
-It’s a little stickier than other slime recipes, but it will easily come off skin or fabric by sliding or rolling it off.
-To be safe, have the kids wear old t-shirts, and if you have carpet, put an old towel or sheet down.
+It’s a little stickier than other slime recipes, but it will easily come off skin by sliding or rolling it off.
+To be safe, have the kids wear old T-shirts, and if you have carpet, put an old towel or sheet down.

 Fluffy Slime Ingredients